 Tapering is a process of gradually reducing training load in the days leading up to a competition.
 The goal is to allow the body to fully recover from intense training, thus optimizing performance on the day of the event.

-Importance of carbohydrates in sports performance
+Importance of carbohydrates in athletic performance

 Glycogen storage in muscles and liver

-By carbohydrate loading , athletes can increase these reserves, ensuring they have enough energy to maintain optimal performance during competition.
+Through carbohydrate loading , athletes can increase these reserves, ensuring they have enough energy to maintain optimal performance during competition.

 Carbohydrate loading strategies

-When to start carbohydrate loading?
+When should I start carb loading?

 Recommended foods for carbohydrate loading